hengchu/fuzzi-impl/ArtifactGuide.md

        1330.54362042, 1184.97042221,  418.27973393, 1230.01235741])
 ```

-Notice that most answers are quite close to the actual answer `1180.0`.
-This is
+Notice that most answers are quite close to the actual answer `1180.0`, thanks
-thanks to the fact that we are summing up a non-trivial amount of data.
+to the fact that we are summing up a non-trivial amount of data.
+If the input
+array only contained a few floats, then the laplace noise added to the
+`private_sum` would ruin the utility of the sum.